 A highly addictive drug causing gangrene and even rotting flesh has found its way to the shores of the U.S. Krokodil, aptly named for the scaly skin appearing around injection sites, is now being used in America.

 The first cases were reported by doctors at the Banner Poison Control Center where two men from Arizona began to show signs of damage from the drug.

 Originating from Russia, this homemade drug grew in popularity due to the price which is 20 times cheaper than heroin and the fact that it can be made very simply by using chemicals found in your garage.
 It is an opiate made from codeine-based headache pills, gasoline, paint thinner, and alcohol.

-Users of the drug near Siberia are reported to have a life span of two to three years after continually injecting themselves.
-Once injected, the blood … Read More »
+Users of the drug near Siberia are reported to have a life span of two to three years after continually injecting themselves. … Read More »

 Throughout September 2013 the town of Northampton in England was invaded by a mystery clown modelled on Pennywise the creepy character from Stephen King’s bestselling novel It.

 Captured in a range of disturbing grainy photographs, frightened residents reported the clandestine clown lurking stony faced in the shadows, sometimes clutching a bunch of balloons and just staring.
 The clown’s identity or the reason behind these eerie appearances remains unknown but on Friday 13th a Facebook page Spot Northampton’s Clown appeared.